nameEqualsJared/CaptureDevelopment/README.md

 #### 2. The `dbForTags` database
-My idea her is that I wanted to keep a database that keeps a [tag]-->[array of snip ids with that tag] mapping, so that it would be easy to look up snips with a certain tag.
+My idea here is that I wanted to keep a database that keeps a [tag]-->[array of snip ids with that tag] mapping, so that it would be easy to look up snips with a certain tag.
 This is what this second database does; its objects are structured like so:

 | **Property**  | **Type** | **Description**                                                                                   |
 |---------------|----------|---------------------------------------------------------------------------------------------------|